112002/CS_Project_Ideas/README.md

 - <b>1.
 Python</b>

 The first language you can consider to learn is Python.
 With Python, you could even develop some significant projects in a very short amount of time.
 Even though it is a very high level of language, it is actually very easy to learn.
 This lets you write a few lines of code with a real program.

+- <b>2.
+JAVA</b>

+This language could make you learn different programming concepts that do not exist in Python.
+You will definitely come to know what I mean when you are done learning both the languages.
+While JAVA is a statically-typed language, Python is a dynamically-typed one.
+Learning both the languages would definitely gain you more understanding of any coding and this builds you the basic programming concepts in your mind.